philbooth/escomplex/README.md

   easily subverted.
   Lower is better.
 * Number of parameters:
+  Analysed statically
+  from the function signature,
-  Analysed at the function defintion rather than the call site, so no accounting is done for functions that use the `arguments` object.
+  so no accounting is done
+  for functions that use the `arguments` object.
   Lower is better.